ImagingLectures/Quantitative-Big-Imaging-2025-exercise4/README.md

 - Run `uv sync` and check everything is correct with `uv run hello.py`
 - Start Jupytera

-## Exercise
-1. Evaluate on images the SNR according to different definitions
-2. Tune the parameters of different filters in different noise conditions to achieve a target MSE.

 # Exercise
 Notebook `04-Fossil.ipynb` has shown you how to apply a threshold on an image to segment it into a bilevel image.
 The performance of the threshold was improved by applying a filter that reduced the noise levels in the image.
 Now you can try this workflow on a different image.